Albatross: A scalable simulation-based inference pipeline for analysing stellar streams in the Milky Way: Introduction

 \emph{Past Analyses.} There are a number of relevant aspects to analysing stellar streams -- stream modelling, inference, and observations.
 Since the main focus of this work is the statistical analysis of streams, we will briefly review its current status and the corresponding claims, although we will return to computational models for streams when we describe our dynamics code below.
-Previous analyses have typically focused on either the global structure of the stream, see \emph{e.g.} Refs.~\cite{Bonaca:2014qia,Koposov:2009hn,S5:2021edi,Bowden:2015jva,Gialluca:2020tno,Dillamore:2022aaa,Sanderson:2014apa,Pavanel:2021wyc,Bovy:2016chl,Gibbons:2014ewa} (where it is on the sky and the fits to the general stream track) or construct some sort of summary statistics to study perturbations in the stellar density along the stream object, see \emph{e.g.}~\cite{Bonaca:2018fek,Bovy:2016irg,Banik:2019cza,Erkal:2019aaa,Hermans:2020skz,Banik:2018pjp,Doke:2022jro,Carlberg:2013gxa,Banik:2019smi,Bonaca:2020psc,Amorisco:2016evb,Erkal:2015kqa,Banik:2018pal}.
-The former of these analysis methodologies is well suited for studying properties and phenomena that are specific to the orbit and evolution of a given stream.
-For example, one can constrain quantities such as the Milky Way potential~\cite{Bonaca:2014qia,Koposov:2009hn,S5:2021edi,Erkal:2019aaa,Bowden:2015jva,Sanderson:2014apa,Craig:2022tcu,Bovy:2016chl,Gibbons:2014ewa}, the age of the stream~\cite{Bovy:2016irg,Hermans:2020skz}, or possibly even gain information about close encounters with large perturbers which can leave large gaps or features in the stream track~\cite{Bovy:2016irg,Banik:2019cza,Banik:2019smi,Bonaca:2020psc,Amorisco:2016evb,Erkal:2015kqa}.
+Previous analyses have typically focused on either the global structure of the stream, see \emph{e.g.} Refs.~\cite{Bonaca:2014qia,Koposov:2009hn,S5:2021edi,Bowden:2015jva,Gialluca:2020tno,Dillamore:2022aaa,Sanderson:2014apa,Pavanel:2021wyc,Bovy:2016chl,Gibbons:2014ewa} (where it is on the sky and the fits to the general stream track) or construct some sort of summary statistics to study perturbations in the stellar density along the stream object, see \emph{e.g.}~\cite{Bonaca:2018fek,Bovy:2016irg,Banik:2019cza,Erkal:2019aaa,Hermans:2020skz,Banik:2018pjp,Doke:2022jro,Carlberg:2013gxa,Banik:2019smi,Bonaca:2020psc,Amorisco:2016evb,Erkal:2015kqa,Banik:2018pal}.~\footnote{In this regard, the case of GD1 is interesting since there is some evidence that the observed density variations exhibit periodicity along the stream track consistent with the well-known epicyclic variations.
+See e.g. Fig.~14 in~\cite{Ibata:2019aaa} which constructs the power spectrum as a function of wavenumber along the stream track and highlights a clear peak at $k_s^{-1} \simeq 2.64 \, \mathrm{kpc}$.} The former of these analysis methodologies is well suited for studying properties and phenomena that are specific to the orbit and evolution of a given stream.
+For example, one can constrain quantities such as the Milky Way potential~\cite{Bonaca:2014qia,Koposov:2009hn,S5:2021edi,Erkal:2019aaa,Bowden:2015jva,Sanderson:2014apa,Craig:2022tcu,Bovy:2016chl,Gibbons:2014ewa,Nibauer:2022aaa,Nibauer:2023aaa}, the age of the stream~\cite{Bovy:2016irg,Hermans:2020skz}, or possibly even gain information about close encounters with large perturbers which can leave large gaps or features in the stream track~\cite{Bovy:2016irg,Banik:2019cza,Banik:2019smi,Bonaca:2020psc,Amorisco:2016evb,Erkal:2015kqa}.
 The classic examples that are often quoted in the literature along these latter lines are the so-called ``spur" and ``gaps" in the GD1 stream~\cite{Bonaca:2018fek,Doke:2022jro,Carlberg:2013gxa,Price-Whelan:2018aaa}.
 On the other hand, the sub-structure of the stream is better suited to asking questions about \emph{e.g.} the physics of tidal stripping mechanisms in the Milky Way, see \emph{e.g.}~\cite{Baumgardt:1998aaa,Baumgardt:2002ya,Taylor:2000zs,Drakos:2022jhg,Takahashi:1999sq}, the internal dynamics and nature of the progenitor, and population level information about smaller (or more distant) perturbers~\cite{Balbinot:2017upo,Gialluca:2020tno,Dillamore:2022aaa,Doke:2022jro,Amorisco:2016evb}.
 From the perspective of the dark matter community, both the large and small perturbing objects are of huge significance in the context of the distribution of dark matter subhalos in the Milky Way (and other galaxies).
 Indeed, one of the key goals of stellar stream analyses is to constrain possible subhalo populations~\cite{Banik:2019cza,Hermans:2020skz,Delos:2021ouc,Banik:2018pjp,Pavanel:2021wyc,Banik:2019smi,Banik:2018pal}, or provide a detection of some larger mass (say, $~10^7\,\mathrm{M}_\odot$) subhalo~\cite{Erkal:2015kqa,Bonaca:2018fek}.
 The main motivation behind our work is to provide a path towards a robust analysis pipeline to consistently (and simultaneously) analyse all of the above scenarios.